How do you determine housing need?

 HOW MANY OFFERS WILL I RECEIVE?

-Applicants will receive one reasonable offer of housing.
+Applicants will receive two reasonable offers of housing.
 A ‘reasonable offer of housing’ is one that is the appropriate number of bedrooms for the household and that considers any special requirements during the application assessment process.

-A refusal of a reasonable offer of housing will result in your application being withdrawn.
+A refusal of the second reasonable offer of housing will result in your application being withdrawn.

 WHAT SIZE PROPERTY WILL I BE ELIGIBLE FOR?

-The standard bedroom entitlements for City West Housing properties are:
+The standard bedroom entitlements for CWH properties are:

 Children less than 5 years of age of different sexes may reasonably share a bedroom;